Pre-Requisites

 Generating HTML Reporter with Playwright Test Automation Tool

-Playwright supports allure report as well but as of now, it’s an experimental feature.
+Playwright supports allure reports as well, but as of now, it’s an experimental feature.